Second Quarter 2021 (April - June)

 The Fed, along with many economists, believe that the recent increase in inflation is transitory due to supply constraints.
 It is their belief that inflation will normalize as the supply chain improves.

 In recent months, the government has reported inflation numbers in excess of the Fed’s 2% target.
 If you have been to the grocery store, tried to buy furniture, or have had work done on your home, you have probably experienced higher prices.
 Many items are also out of stock as businesses struggle to meet the surge in demand as we return to normal activity.
 The Fed, along with many economists, believe that the recent increase in inflation is transitory due to the supply constraints.
 It is their belief that inflation will normalize as the supply chain improves.
 However, many others are asking if the Fed will need to raise rates sooner than expected as current stimulus, along with the expected infrastructure bill being debated in Congress, works its way through the system.
 This is a very fluid situation and something we are watching closely.

 For bond investing, we do not feel much has changed.
 Interest rates remain low.
 And it is still our view that buying long-term bonds at such low rates is not advisable.
 We continue to expect to hold larger cash balances and short-term bonds.
 If rates begin to rise, we will reassess our bond holdings as we attempt to take advantage of higher rates.

 We hope this letter finds you and your family safe and healthy.
-If you have any questions or wish to discuss your portfolio in more detail, please do not hesitate to call us.
+If you have any questions, please do not hesitate to call us.